 - The focal key words of this funding mechanism are:

 - Out-of-the-box – high-risk, high-impact research that will typically not be selected for federal funding, is creative and has potential for near-term benefit to lung cancer researchers

 - Collaborative – research that fosters collaboration among young researchers who haven’t worked together in the past, preferably across-institutions

 - Translational – research with outcomes that can be quickly moved from the lab to the clinic, or from the bench to bedside

 - Multi-Disciplinary – projects that involve multiple academic disciplines/specializations in their approach to solve a problem in the field of lung cancer

-Each selected team will be comprised of at least 2 young innovators who propose to conduct first-in-field, innovative, transdisciplinary and transformative research with a high probability of near-term benefit to lung cancer patients.
+- Each selected team will comprise of at least 2 young innovators that propose to conduct first in field, innovative, transdisciplinary and transformative treatment sciences research with a high probability of near-term benefit to lung cancer patients.

 - Young Innovators will be guided by mentors at their institutions, but will be the chief investigators actually driving the research project.